You started a blog, and one thing’s for sure –

 So, you can be the trailblazer out there, or you can still be unique with your content by infusing your personality and sharing your stories.

-How to write a blog means you also need to know how to organize your blog posts.
+How to write a blog post means you also need to know how to organize your blog posts.

 With a blog that makes money, you bet there is a content plan in place.